Energy-weighted sum rule for nuclear density functional theory: Conclusions

 \section{Conclusions}

 The expressions for the energy-weighted sum rule of the isoscalar and isovector coordinate operators are derived for the case of the nuclear DFT where the EDF does not correspond to a Hamiltonian.

 The importance of the local gauge invariance of the nuclear EDF for evaluating the energy-weighted sum rule of these operators is discussed.
-For time-reversal symmetric even-even systems, the local gauge invariance of $\rho_k\tau_k - \bm{j}_k^2$ term in the particle-hole channel and ${\rm Re}(4\rhot^\ast_t\Delta\rhot_t - \rhot^\ast_t\taut_t)$ in the pairing channel is responsible to obtain the energy-weighted sum-rule value of the conventional Thouless theorem, while the local gauge invariance of the other terms such as spin-orbit and tensor does not play any role for the energy-weighted sum rule of the multipole operators.
-The expressions for the energy-weighted sum-rule values are compared with the QRPA calculations with the complex-energy FAM, and expressions we derived are both analytically and numerically justified.
+For time-reversal symmetric even-even systems, the local gauge invariance of the $\rho_k\tau_k - \bm{j}_k^2$ term in the particle-hole channel and ${\rm Re}(4\rhot^\ast_t\Delta\rhot_t - \rhot^\ast_t\taut_t)$ in the pairing channel is responsible for the energy-weighted sum-rule value of the conventional Thouless theorem, while the local gauge invariance of the other terms such as spin-orbit and tensor does not play any role in the energy-weighted sum rule of the multipole operators.
+The expressions for the energy-weighted sum-rule values are compared with the QRPA calculations with the complex-energy FAM, and expressions derived are both analytically and numerically justified.

 The ratio of energy-weighted and inverse-energy-weighted sum rule is useful for estimating the giant resonance energy.
-The present derivation establishes the efficient evaluation of the sum-rule ratio for nuclear EDF that does not correspond to a Hamiltonian, as the dielectric theorem is available for the nuclear EDF to evaluate the inverse-energy-weighted sum rule \cite{PhysRevC.79.054329}.
+The present derivation establishes the efficient evaluation of the sum-rule ratio for the nuclear EDF that does not correspond to a Hamiltonian, as the dielectric theorem is available for the nuclear EDF to evaluate the inverse-energy-weighted sum rule \cite{PhysRevC.79.054329}.

 The local gauge invariance of $\rho_k\tau_k-\bm{j}_k^2$ is related to the Galilean invariance, and thus almost all the practical nuclear EDFs should hold it.
 However, the present derivation of the Thouless theorem is also applicable to other kinds of operators such as spin and isospin.
 The energy-weighted sum rule of the spin operators is related to the spin-orbit and tensor energy terms \cite{PhysRev.130.1525,ZAMICK198187}.
 It will be very useful to derive the expression for the energy-weighted sum rule of the spin and spin-multipole operators for better understanding of the spin-orbit and tensor terms in nuclear EDFs.